 - Develop job leads.

 There are a number of ways to identify potential employers.
-Use as many as possible to fit your situation.
-Studies tell us that only 15-20% of all jobs are ever advertised.
-That means that the other unadvertised 80-85% are filled through personal contacts and applying directly to organizations.
-Using ONLY advertised openings is often thought of as conducting a "passive job search."
-An "active job search" means that developing leads is a critical part of your search.
-Refer to Career Guides J3, J4, and J5 for more detailed information about how to develop your personal contact network, resources to use to develop leads for direct application, as well as how to locate advertised vacancies.
+Use as many resources as possible to fit your situation.
+Studies tell us that only approximately 20% of all jobs are ever advertised; that means that the unadvertised 80% are filled through personal contacts and applying directly to organizations.
+Using ONLY advertised openings, even if you are utilizing many sources on a daily basis, is often thought of as conducting a “passive job search.”
+An “active job search” means that developing leads is a critical part of the process.

 - Research the organizations in which you are most interested.